 Eric Chase Anderson did the artwork for the Criterion Collection DVD cover, an interoperation of a shot from the montage of Max’s extracurricular activities at the beginning of the movie.
-The Yankee Racer shot is itself a re-creation of a photo from French photographer Jacques Henri Lartigue, taken in 1909 when he was only 15.
-Two of the three racers in the background are Wes Anderson and Wilson.
+The Yankee Racer shot is itself a recreation of a photo from French photographer Jacques Henri Lartigue, taken in 1909 when he was only 15.

 Although Max only shows his chest once in the film (during the high school wrestling match), Anderson made Schwartzman wax his chest for the duration of Rushmore's filming.

 15. The Max Fischer Players Appeared on MTV.